Low-dimensional representation of brain networks for seizure risk forecasting: Discussion

 This study demonstrates that low-dimensional representations of iEEG connectivity networks, derived from daily vigilance-controlled resting-state recordings, can effectively distinguish between seizure and seizure-free days, offering a reliable and interpretable tool for forecasting daily seizure risk.
 The use of vigilance-controlled recordings minimizes fluctuations in brain connectivity due to varying alertness levels, thereby enhancing the robustness of preictal state detection.
 Unlike conventional seizure prediction approaches that rely on continuous long-term EEG monitoring, our results show that brief, daily resting-state sessions are sufficient to capture preictal dynamics at the daily scale~\cite{cousyn2023daily, guillemaud2024hyperbolic}.
 By embedding brain connectivity into a low-dimensional Euclidean space, the proposed methodology further enables the identification of specific network nodes that differentiate interictal from preictal states.
 This feature holds considerable clinical relevance, as it supports the development of individualized monitoring and intervention strategies aimed at anticipating seizures.
 Overall, these findings underscore the promise of low-dimensional network embeddings as practical biomarkers for real-time, patient-specific seizure risk assessment.

 The proposed model advances seizure forecasting based on brain connectivity analysis within a low-dimensional vector space.
-While more complex embedding approaches—such as those based in hyperbolic spaces—may offer enhanced predictive performance~\cite{guillemaud2024hyperbolic}, our results support the effectiveness of low-dimensional embeddings in capturing dynamic changes associated with epilepsy.
-Notably, this approach achieves performance levels comparable to conventional statistical models, including the support vector machine (SVM) classifier~\cite{cousyn2023daily}.
-While the original dataset did not reveal any definitive links between seizure activity and medication tapering~\cite{cousyn2023daily}, the potential impact of timing and treatment modifications cannot be entirely dismissed—an inherent challenge in clinical research.
-These factors may act as confounding variables and should be carefully considered when drawing interpreting the findings.
+While more complex embedding approaches---such as those based in hyperbolic spaces---may offer enhanced predictive performance~\cite{guillemaud2024hyperbolic}, our results support the effectiveness of Euclidean embeddings in capturing dynamic changes associated with epilepsy.
+As reported in~\cref{tab: comparison,tab: comparison prediction}, the proposed Euclidean embedding achieves prediction performance comparable to that of both the hyperbolic embedding approach and the SVM-based classifier, with all methods evaluated on the same dataset and under identical experimental and informational constraints.
+While the original dataset did not reveal any definitive links between seizure activity and medication tapering~\cite{cousyn2023daily}, the potential impact of timing and treatment modifications cannot be entirely dismissed---an inherent challenge in clinical research.
+These factors may act as confounding variables and should be carefully considered when interpreting the findings.

 Given the well-defined metric structure of Euclidean space, our approach facilitates a more interpretable analysis of network dynamics and seizure-related connectivity changes.
 Moreover, our results support previous works suggesting that embedding brain connectivity networks into lower-dimensional spaces is sufficient for forecasting seizure risk~\cite{Duncan2013, guillemaud2024hyperbolic}.
 However, further research is needed to determine the specific conditions under which other geometrical embeddings may offer advantages, particularly in cases where hierarchical organization plays a dominant role in network connectivity.